Description:- Udaygiri and Khandagiri caves, State:- Odisha

 Sarpa Gumpha.

-I of the Eastern Ganga dynasty about 1250 CE.
-As the temple was built like a chariot of
+I of the Eastern Ganga dynasty around 1250 CE.
+The temple was built like a chariot of the sun god.
+The wheels of the chariot have a lot of engraved artwork around their axis

 Jagannath Temple was constructed by King

 Chodaganga.
-The king started the construction and Jaga mohan or the assembly hall and Vimana or chariot of the temple were constructed during his
+The king started the construction, and the Jagamohana, or the assembly hall, and the Vimana, or the chariot of the temple, were constructed during his

 dedicated to Jagannath, a form of Krishna, in Puri in the state of Odisha on

-temples in the compund but not the main Jagannatha temple, and begun by Anantavarman Chodaganga, the first king of the Eastern Ganga dynasty.
+temples in the compound but not the main Jagannatha temple, and was begun by Anantavarman Chodaganga, the first king of the Eastern Ganga Dynasty.

-Odissi also referred to as Orissi in older literature, is a major ancient Indian classical dance that originated in the Hindu temples of Odisha – an eastern coastal state of India.
+Odissi, also referred to as Orissi in older literature, is a major ancient Indian classical dance that originated in the Hindu temples of Odisha.
 Odissi, in its history, was

 palace, which evokes the memories of past days.
 Today it sits next to the